-The common characteristic for both of these tapes is I can tear them by hand just in case I can’t find any scissors or just don’t feel like using any cutter!
+The common characteristic for both of these tapes is that I can tear them by hand, just in case I can’t find any scissors or just don’t feel like using any cutter!

-Before encountering decorative tapes
+Before encountering decorative washi tapes

 Let’s come back to the initial question…

-However, washi tape is much more different in terms of material, stickiness and functionality such as the following:
+However, washi tape is much more different in terms of material, stickiness, and functionality, such as the following:

 - Made from Japanese washi paper

 - Thin enough to tear off by hand yet strong enough to adhere

 - Re-use the tape because it’s easy to peel and reposition